nathanlim1/csc480asgn2/README.md

 Implemented in two files:

-- Poker.py -> Implementation of the poker simulator as a class, including the game state, player actions, and hand evaluation.
+- Poker.py -> Implementation of the poker simulator as a Python Class, including the game state, player actions, and hand evaluation.
 - Bot.py -> Implementation of the Monte Carlo Tree Search Poker Bot and the main function.

 To run the simulation, simply run Bot.py in terminal.
 A game of poker will be simulated between the bot and an opponent that